 One of the most common types of wrongful death claims involves medical errors.
-A study by Johns Hopkins Medicine suggests that medical mistakes could be the third-largest cause of death in the United States.
-According to the study, 10 percent of all deaths stem from some kind of medical error.
+A study by Johns Hopkins Medicine suggests that medical mistakes are a leading cause of death in the United States.
+According to the study, 10 percent of all deaths stem from some type of medical error.

 Workplace accidents—particularly those in dangerous professions like construction work—also routinely result in fatalities.
-According to the Occupational Safety and Health Administration (OSHA), more than 5,250 workers died on the job in the United States in 2018 alone.
+According to the Occupational Safety and Health Administration (OSHA), more than 4,764 workers died on the job in the United States in 2020 alone.
 Preventable workplace deaths could result in a wrongful death lawsuit.
 Other examples of wrongful death cases can include:

-- Violent crime.
+- Violent crime

-- Slip and fall accidents.
+- Slip and fall accidents

-- Defective products.
+- Defective products

-- Nursing home abuse.
+- Nursing home abuse

-- Toxic spills.
+- Toxic spills

 Complete a Free Case Evaluation form now

 Damages in a wrongful death action work differently than a standard personal injury lawsuit.
-There are essentially two types of claims available.
-The first type of claim covers the “full value of the life of the deceased,” and exists to compensate a family for the benefits they would have obtained from the deceased during the course of their life.
+There are two types of claims available.
+The first type of claim covers the “full value of the life of the deceased” and exists to compensate a family for the benefits they would have obtained from the deceased during the course of their life.

 These claims include compensation for lost wages and pensions that the deceased likely would have earned in the future.
-Compensation for their lost companionship, as well as other intangible benefits, is also often available.
+Compensation for their lost companionship, as well as other non-economic benefits, is also often available.

 Timeline for Filing a Lawsuit